First Officer

 Position Purpose

-The First Officer assists the Captain and crew in operating the aircraft in accordance with all Federal Aviation Regulations (FARs) and company policies and procedures, utilizing effective Crew Resource Management (CRM) to ensure safe flight operations.
+The First Officer assists the Captain and crew through the application of Crew Resource Management (CRM) principles to operate the aircraft in full compliance with all Federal Aviation Regulations (FARs) and company policies and procedures.

 Essential Duties and Responsibilities